-The Brother print server supports the Automatic Private IP Addressing (APIPA) protocol.
+The Brother print/scan server supports the Automatic Private IP Addressing (APIPA) protocol.
 With APIPA, DHCP clients automatically configure an IP address and subnet mask when a DHCP server is not available.
 The device chooses it's own IP address in the range 169.254.1.0 through to 169.254.254.255.
 The subnet mask is automatically set to 255.255.0.0 and the gateway address is set to 0.0.0.0.

 By default, the APIPA protocol is enabled.
-If you want to disable the APIPA protocol, you can disable it using printer control panel.
-For more information, see Disabling the APIPA protocol on page 7-3.
+If you want to disable the APIPA protocol, you can disable it using control panel of the machine.
+For more information, see APIPA on page 3-6.

-If the APIPA protocol is disabled, the default IP address of a Brother print server is 192.0.0.192.
+If the APIPA protocol is disabled, the default IP address of a Brother print/scan server is 192.0.0.192.
 However, you can easily change this IP address number to match with the IP address details of your network.